 The physical training section, explains in detail the upper limbs, and core It is a very comprehensive and practical book on how to advance and retreat in accordance with training and Olympic exercises such as lower limbs, rapid expansion, and contraction.
 Finally, there are training plan layout principles and case sharing.

-For example, for simplifying the complex, he quoted a Buddhist saying: "There are many choices in the eyes of beginners, but there are few choices in the eyes of experts."
+For example, to simplify the complex, he quoted a Buddhist saying: "There are many choices in the eyes of beginners, but there are few choices in the eyes of experts."

 Introspection quoted the famous saying in the book "Creating Miracles": "What if the way we have always been wrong?"
 In the field of training, it is easy to get started, but difficult to go deep, and even more difficult is the ability to simplify.
 The author of this book is a master of training who is good at simplifying the complex.